Dan Patrick (sportscaster)

-Daniel Patrick Pugh (born May 15, 1956), known professionally as Dan Patrick, is an American sportscaster, radio personality, and actor.
+Daniel Patrick Pugh (born May 15, 1956) is an American sportscaster, radio personality, and actor.
 He hosts The Dan Patrick Show broadcast on radio on Premiere Networks and streaming on Peacock.
 He co-hosted NBC's Football Night in America and served as a senior writer for Sports Illustrated.
 He worked at ESPN for 18 years, where he often anchored the weeknight and Sunday 11 p.m. edition of SportsCenter.
-He is unrelated to Bill Patrick, who he often worked with on SportsCenter.
+He is unrelated to Bill Patrick, whom he often worked with on SportsCenter.
 He is also the host of the podcast "Dan Patrick Takes a Gamble", about sports wagering.

 Early life

-Daniel Patrick Pugh was born in Zanesville to Pattie and Jack Pugh and grew up in Mason, Ohio in a family with six children, four boys and two girls.
+Daniel Patrick Pugh was born in Zanesville, Ohio, to Pattie and Jack Pugh and grew up in Mason, Ohio in a family with six children, four boys and two girls.
 He was a baseball and basketball player in high school at William Mason High School, where he scored a single-game personal best of 36 points (he had four games with more than 30 points in an era before the three-point shot) and earned AP Class AA All-Ohio third-team honors.
 He graduated in 1974.
-The Cincinnati Reds wanted to sign him as a pitcher and have him play for their Rookie League team in Billings, Montana.
-He opted out.
+Dan worked out during the Cincinnati Reds rookie camp as a short stop/pitcher.
+He ended up playing a small stint in Semi-Pro ball.

 He attended Eastern Kentucky University on a basketball scholarship for two years before transferring to the University of Dayton, where he majored in communications.
 Patrick is an alumnus of the Eta Hexaton chapter of the Phi Sigma Kappa fraternity at Dayton.
-His father Jack worked in the computer science department at the university until he died of cancer in 1981 when Dan was 24.
+His father, Jack, worked in the computer science department at the university until he died of cancer in 1981 when Dan was 24.